Home Rule League Movement

-- Due to a hike in taxes, rise in prices, the people were dissatisfied.
+- Due to a hike in taxes, and a rise in prices, the people were dissatisfied.
 So they were ready to protest.

 - The myth of white superiority was exposed.

-- Tilak came in focus as a great leader.
+- Tilak came into focus as a great leader.

 Bal Gangadhar Tilak’s league was Home Rule League, set up in April 1916 with headquarters in Poona.